bbc/gel/src/components/accordions.md

 Whether section and heading or list semantics are suitable, there are certain structural rules for the progressive enhancement to take place successfully using the [Reference implementation](#reference-implementation) script:

-* Accordion items must be wrapped in a common `codegel-accordion` element
+* Accordion items must be wrapped in a common `gef-accordion` element
 * Each item must have at least two elements
 * The first element must not be a `<button>` (since its own contents will become wrapped in a `<button>`)